rubis-lab/oscar-ide/README.md

    - Enter propery values in the Properies view
    - To create a link, sellect `Link` in the Palette view and click on two blocks you want to connect

-5. Save a model
+5. Generate XML file
+   - Press `Run` menu on the top-left corner of IDE
+   - Under the 'Run' menu select 'Run Configuration'
+   - Select 'Run' button
-   - Press `Ctrl+S` and the XML file will be generated in the workspace in your project folder
+   - Find data.xml file in the top level folder

 6. Generate skeleton ROS code (C++)

-7. Remote deployment via FTP
+   - Find my_package directory in the top level folder

 8. Building and launching
+   - Copy contents of my_package to target device
+   - Run generated launchscripts under src/launch